Is Disney Vacation Club Worth It? The Pros and Cons

 DVC is a Points-Based Vacation Club

-Since Disney Vacation Club is a points-based timeshare club, owners can divide their points for multiple stays throughout the year.
+Since DVC is a points-based vacation club, owners can divide their points for multiple stays throughout the year.
 How many stays you can book depends on the number of points you buy.
 Not to mention, price-per-point changes depending on the resort you buy with and stay at.
-However, you can always add more points anytime for less on the DVC resale market.
+However, you can add more points anytime for less on the DVC resale market.
 As a result, the number of times you stay at your Disney timeshare is entirely up to you.

 My Disney Experience App Replacing Magic Bands